mayossi/WFS-Stealer/README.md

 WFS Stealer is a DLL that when injected to Windows Fax & Scan process hooks certain functions that enable it to steal images of scanned documents, store them in another location, all without the user noticing anything.

+As part of my learning journey into hooking, I decided to take a deeper look into WFS, a program I used to work with a lot at the time.

+After some reversing with Ghidra and Sysinternalsuite and ApiMon fun, I found which functions should be hooked.
+The function itself was hooked using the Detours library.

 ### WTF is WFS.EXE?

 TL;DR - A faxing and scanning utility available from Vista to Windows 11.